thought-machine/please/docs/codelabs/python_intro.md

 pip_library(
     name = "numpy",
     version = "1.18.4",
-    zip_safe = False, # This is because numpy has shared object files which can't be linked to them when zipped up )
+    zip_safe = False, # This is because NumPy has shared object files which can't be linked to them when zipped up )
 ```

-This will download numpy for us to use in our project.
-We use the `package()` builtin function to set the default
+This will download NumPy for us to use in our project.
+We use the `package()` built-in function to set the default
 visibility for this package.
 This can be very useful for third-party rules to avoid having to specify
 `visibility = ["PUBLIC"]` on every `go_get()` invocation.

 NB: The visibility "PUBLIC" is a special case.
 Typically, items in the visibility list are labels.
-Public is equivalent
+"PUBLIC" is equivalent
 to `//...`.

 ### Setting up our module path
-Importing python modules is based on the import path.
-That means by default, we'd import numpy as
+Importing Python modules is based on the import path.
+That means by default, we'd import NumPy as
 `import third_party.python.numpy`.
-To fix this, we need to tell please where our third-party module is.
+To fix this, we need to tell Please where our third-party module is.
 Add the
 following to your `.plzconfig`:

 ### `.plzconfig`